 Don’t forget to add metrics reflecting how well your tactics are working.
-So, if your tactic was to increase the social engagement your content, then add elements of social engagement (likes, shares, comments) that amplify your content, along with the CTR from each social platform — from Google Analytics.
+So, if your tactic was to increase the social engagement of your content, then add elements of social engagement (likes, shares, comments) that amplify your content, along with the CTR from each social platform — from Google Analytics.

 Gathering a bunch of metrics, even if they’re the right metrics, doesn’t really improve your market performance.
-So, the last step in the analytics process is to generate reports that not only contain metrics, but make suggestions for improvement based on these metrics.
-So, if your social referrals is too low, research whether your social engagement is too low or the CTR from each social platform is too low.
+So, the last step in the analytics process is to generate reports that not only contain metrics but make suggestions for improvement based on these metrics.
+So, if your social referrals are too low, research whether your social engagement is too low or the CTR from each social platform is too low.

 Analytics in Action

 Reports are your chance to analyze metrics to determine the most appropriate course of action — one that will improve your market performance the most.

 In the example above, if the CTR is too low, look at characteristics of post with the highest CTR.
 What did they have in common?
 Can you create future posts sharing this characteristic?

 I have a client whose CTR from Facebook promoted posts varies widely.
 Posts with the highest CRT, aren’t usually the ones with the highest number of likes.
 Posts that generate a higher CTR seem to share the characteristic that they don’t contain an image.
 Now, all the gurus (see Social Media Examiner, for instance) will tell you posts with images perform better (by a large amount) than posts without them, but for this particular clients, that’s not the case.